 Great Camera + Amazing Decoding Software = Enterprise-Grade Barcode Scanner

 In order to deploy software-based barcode scanning on your mobile device, you need an application that has integrated the software.
 One company that did this exceptionally well is Epic Systems and Rover 6.0 using Code's scanning software CortexDecoder.
-In healthcare, barcode scanning has become an essential element to patient safety.
+In healthcare, barcode scanning has become an essential element to patient safety in areas such as bedside medication adminstration.
 The Rover app has become an important mobile tool used at the point of care and deployed on many different mobile devices–ones with dedicated scan engines and ones without.
 This gives us the perfect example to illustrate the cost of ownership breakdowns when comparing hardware and software.